 Our celebrations of National Poetry Day and World Book Day provide pupils with a variety of activities including poetry recitals, sharing of favourite texts, quizzes, competitions, and other creative activities.
 We continue to celebrate the fact that many of our pupils are published authors in their own right.

-Mathematics is taught as a specialist subject at Thornhill Academy and follows a five-year curriculum.
+Mathematics is taught as a specialist subject at Thornhill Academy.

 The KS3 curriculum has been designed to consolidate and build upon prior learning from KS2.
 At KS3 we aim to ensure all students: